Help Celebrate the 150th Birthday of This Pioneering Composer

 Then, in 1896, her “Gaelic” Symphony was premiered by the Boston Symphony Orchestra.

 While her music was accepted and praised, there was often a shadow of “… for a woman” involved; in one instance, a critic praised her by basically saying she didn’t sound like a woman (“… difficult to associate with a woman’s hand”).

 A recent New York Times article goes more in-depth on Beach’s life and attitudes about women in music.
-It is a worthwhile read, and served as part of the impetus for my own post.
+It is certainly a worthwhile read and served as part of the impetus for my own post.

-In 1910, Dr. Beach died, leaving Amy a widow at age 43.
+In 1910, Dr. Beach died, leaving Amy a widow at age 43 as a result.
 With no one to tell her “no,” she traveled to Europe to resume performing and present her own works.
-After a successful tour, she returned to Boston in 1914.
+During that time, she embarked on a successful tour.
+After that, she returned to Boston in 1914.
 She later divided her time between New York City, Cape Cod, and the MacDowell Colony.

 She continued to compose a wide variety of music before her death in 1944, such as:

 Piano music (solo and duet):

 And so much more (like I said, she was prolific!)
 I hope you take some time to explore her work.
 I know I’m ready to hear more!